mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 Including PMU measurements in the polar system provides more accurate state estimates compared to rectangular inclusion, but demands longer computing time.
 PMUs are handled in the same manner as SCADA measurements.
 However, this approach is susceptible to ill-conditioned problems arising in polar coordinates due to small values of current magnitudes [korres2012state, zhou2006alternative](@cite).

 !!! tip "Tip"
-    It is important to note that with each individual phasor measurement, we can set the coordinate system, providing flexibility to include some in polar and some in rectangular systems.
+    It is important to note that with each individual phasor measurement, the coordinate system can be set independently, allowing some measurements to use polar coordinates and others to use rectangular coordinates.
 This flexibility is particularly valuable because bus voltage phasor measurements are preferably included in a polar coordinate system, while current phasor measurements are best suited to a rectangular coordinate system.

 ---

 ##### Print Results in the REPL
-Users have the option to print the results in the REPL using any units that have been configured, such as:
+Users can print the results in the REPL using any units that have been configured, such as:
 ```@example ACSEWLS
 @voltage(pu, deg)
 printBusData(analysis)
 @default(unit) # hide
 ```

-Next, users can easily customize the print results for specific buses, for example:
+Next, users can customize the print results for specific buses, for example:
 ```julia
 printBusData(analysis; label = "Bus 1", header = true)
 printBusData(analysis; label = "Bus 2")